jamesccupps/jamesccupps.github.io/PROTOCOL.md

 ## 15. Comm Status — Stale-Cache Behavior

-This section documents the most operationally important detail in the protocol: how the panel reports stale-cached data for offline downstream devices.
+This section covers how the panel reports stale-cached data for downstream devices that have gone offline.
+The behavior is operationally significant: a scanner that ignores the comm-status byte will report cached values for devices that have been dead for weeks.

 ### 15.1 The Stale-Cache Mechanism